Kmeakin/walrus-report/src/20-reference.md

 type `Never`: such a loop will never produce any value.
 Similarly, the builtin function `exit` returns `Never`: once the `exit` function is called, the process executing the program exits, and so the enclosing context will never receive a value.
-Contrast this with the type given to `std::exit`^[https://en.cppreference.com/w/cpp/utility/program/exit] by C++11:
+Contrast this with the type given to `std::exit` by C++20: `void exit(int)`.
-`void exit(int)`.
 This type signature is less accurate than that of Walrus's `exit` - it implies that `std::exit` will eventually return.
 The `[[noreturn]]` attribute can be added to the declaration of `std::exit` to mark that the function does in fact never return, but this is not as flexible as encoding the non-termination of the function into its type.
 Since non-termination is a first class type in Walrus, it is trivial to write a function that accepts only non-terminating functions as inputs:

 ```rust
 fn wrap_exit(f: (Int) -> Never) -> Never {